DMin Program Structure and Course Delivery

 Research Seminars – 8 hours (2 hours each semester)

 With research seminars students will join with the faculty to share in cutting-edge research and discussion for the first two years of study.
 Students will also be progressively guided in the development of their individual research projects, so they can begin the final stage with a substantial portion already completed.
-These seminars run about 1.5 hours twice a month.
-Local students can participate in person, but all can participate remotely through video conferencing.
+These seminars meet remotely for 1.5 hours twice a month, with additional instructional time during in-person intensive weeks.

 Students will pursue specialization through one of the program tracks—New Testament Studies or Faith & Culture.